FrancisLangit/los-pollos-hermanos/README.md

 | `restaurantFacade2.jpg`                      | [Link](https://ny.eater.com/2017/4/10/15242908/los-pollos-hermanos-breaking-bad-nyc) |
 | `restaurantFood.jpg`, `restaurantMascot.jpg` | [Link](https://www.digitalspy.com/tv/ustv/a824807/breaking-bad-better-call-saul-los-pollos-hermanos-opening/) |

+It is also worth noting that the source of Gus Fring's photo in our `README.md` banner above can be found [here](http://www.lphishiring.com/).

 #### Fonts

+Font files can be found in the `src/data/fonts` folder of the `main` branch's repository.

 | Font Filename          | Source                                                       |
 | ---------------------- | ------------------------------------------------------------ |